focused-dot-io/exo-server-setup/README.md

 2. Installs Homebrew and required packages
 3. Creates a workspace directory
 4. Clones and installs Exo
-5. Synchronizes models from the source location
+5. Synchronizes models from the source location (if provided)
-6. Starts Exo and monitors model transfer
+6. Starts Exo and monitors model transfer (if syncing)
 7. Cleans up temporary files after successful transfer

 ## Error Handling